Get Updates

 Documents Required

-• A duly filled Application Form (Annexure-1).
+• Completed Application Form (Annexure-1)

-• Memorandum And Articles Of Association / Partnership Deed / Equivalent Registration Documents (as applicable).
+• Memorandum And Articles Of Association / Partnership Deed / Equivalent Registration Documents (As Applicable)

-• Shareholding Pattern / Details Of Partners (as applicable).
+• Shareholding Pattern / Details Of Partners (As Applicable)

-• Profit Before Tax (PBT) and Profit After Tax (PAT) details for the last 3 years.
+• Profit Before Tax (PBT) And Profit After Tax (PAT) Details For The Last 3 Years

-• Permanent Account Number (PAN).
+• Permanent Account Number (PAN)

-• Goods and Services Tax (GST) Registration Certificate.
+• Goods And Services Tax (GST) Registration Certificate

-• Udyam Registration Certificate (mandatory for MSME applicants).
+• Udyam Registration Certificate (Mandatory for MSME Applicants)

-• FSSAI License for the eligible products.
+• FSSAI License for the eligible products you plan to manufacture.

 • Credit History / Commercial CIBIL Report.